Polish State Railways: World War I and interwar years

-Polish railways administration finally took over the railways in Upper Silesia in 1922.
+The Polish railways administration finally took over the railways in Upper Silesia in 1922.
 That same year, a decision was made to divide railways in Poland into nine administrative districts.

 An economic crisis in the 1930s forced the state to cut back its budget for railway investment.
 Profit decreased by 50% compared to 1929.
-The next year, over 23,000 PKP employees had been dismissed and protests and strikes causes authorities to try to find a solution.
+The next year, over 23,000 PKP employees had been dismissed and protests and strikes caused authorities to try to find a solution.
 The end of the crisis and an increase in cargo transport and income came in 1937.